Change Management in Healthcare: Best Practices

 Change management strategies for this transition include creating user-friendly interfaces for patients.
 Healthcare organizations must also train front-desk staff to assist patients with the new system.

 The introduction of artificial intelligence and machine learning is changing how healthcare professionals approach patient care.
-This change requires technical implementation, and employees must know how to use these tools well.
+This change requires technical implementation; employees must know how to use these tools well and IT teams must set safeguards to secure patient data and protected systems from cybersecurity threats.

 For example, Digital Diagnostics’ AI systems enable disease detection at the point of care, increasing patient access.
 Their algorithms are developed with insights from leading medical experts and are based on existing clinical practice guidelines.